VenissaCarolQuadros/CanHap501/project/Iteration1.md

 ### 1. The Canvas
 ![Canvas](../assets/images/project/iteration1/canvas.jpg)

-To simulate the effect of a weighted pen which is a common adaptive instrument used by people with tremors, a damping effect has been applied to the end effector while on the canvas.
-Although there is some conflicting evidence in literature on whether this is ideal, I left the damping in for this iteration until we come up with a better solution for accommodating tremors while drawing on a blank canvas.
+A damping effect has been applied to the end effector while on the canvas to simulate the effect of a weighted pen.
+Although there is some conflicting evidence in literature on whether this is ideal (although weighted pens work to some extent), I left the damping in for this iteration until we come up with a better solution for accommodating tremors while drawing on a blank canvas.

 To build the canvas, I created a separate Java class for the colouring feature of the canvas as I was hoping to make it as modular and reusable as possible.
 It works by drawing a circle of the specified radius and colour onto the PGraphics object at the position of the end effector.